Hartwell House Hotel, Restaurant & Spa

 Hartwell House is a Grade I listed Jacobean and Georgian House, two miles west of Aylesbury, surrounded by ninety acres of gardens and parkland.
 These include many garden buildings, the iconography of which relate, like those at nearby Stowe, to 18th C Whig Country House Politics.
 The most famous resident of Hartwell was the exiled King of France, Louis XVIII, with his court from 1809 to 1814.

-The large and historic public rooms provide great comfort for relaxing with friends before enjoying the imaginative cooking of our chef in our dining rooms.
+The large and historic public rooms provide great comfort for relaxing with friends before enjoying the imaginative cooking of our Head Chef in our dining rooms.

-There are forty-six bedrooms and suites and several elegant and spacious reception rooms with outstanding decorative ceilings and panelling, antique furniture and fine paintings.
-The 90 acres of parkland are ideal to walk with a ruined church, bridge, lake, statues and follies to explore.
+There are forty-eight bedrooms and suites located in the Main House and Hartwell Court with several elegant and spacious reception rooms that have outstanding decorative ceilings and panelling, antique furniture and fine paintings.
+The 92 acres of parkland are ideal to walk with a ruined church, bridge, lake, statues and follies to explore.

 Weddings Hartwell is the perfect place for a wedding, whether a small ceremony, wedding breakfast or marquee in the grounds it will be a day to remember.

-Hartwell House is a member of Pride of Britain, Small Luxury Hotels of the World, has Four Red Stars, Award Winning from the AA and has been part of the National Trust since September 2008.
+Hartwell House are members of Relais & Chateaux and Pride of Britain, has Four Red Stars Award Winning from the AA and has been part of the National Trust since September 2008.